0isback/SmartMoing-PE/README.md

 # SmartMoing-PE

-* Enable SmartMoving In MCPE!
+Enable SmartMoving In MCPE!
-* 마인크래프트 포켓에디션에서도 스마트무빙을 사용하실 수 있습니다!

-* Need GuiPE Library To Use This Script
+Need GuiPE Library To Use This Script
-* 이 스크립트를 사용하기 위해선 GuiPE 라이브러리가 필요합니다

 #License